dyrector-io/dyrectorio/CONTRIBUTING.md

 6. On Mac / Windows you may have to edit your OS's hosts file to be sure the `host.docker.internal` domain resolves to docker's bridge network.

--   Alternatively you can use your machine's LAN IP.
+-   Alternatively, you can use your machine's LAN IP.

 7. Deploy the database with `npm run prisma:migrate`
 8. Start the backend in development mode with `npm start`
-9. Go to the `web/crux-ui` directory : `cd web/crux-ui`
+9. Go to the `web/crux-ui` directory: `cd web/crux-ui`
 10. Install dependencies `npm ci`
 11. Copy the _env.example_ file as _.env_ `cp .env.example .env`
 12. Start the frontend in development mode with `npm start` but in a different terminal
-13. After you navigated to `localhost:8000` (this is the default Traefik port) you will see a Login screen
+13. After you navigate to `localhost:8000` (this is the default Traefik port) you will see a Login screen
-14. Register an account with whatever e-mail address you see fit (doesn't have to be valid one)
+14. Register an account with whatever e-mail address you see fit (doesn't have to be a valid one)
 15. Navigate to `localhost:4436` where you will find your mail as all outgoing e-mails will land here
 16. Open your e-mail message and using the link inside you can activate your account
 17. Fruitful contributing! 🎬